-When it comes to getting your digital music fix in 2016, more and more people are turning to streaming services such as Spotify rather than downloading from the likes of Amazon and iTunes.
+When it comes to getting your digital music fix in 2018, more and more people are turning to streaming services rather than download sites.

 The ability to access to tens of millions of tracks at the tap of a touchscreen means it's never been easier to hunt down old favourites or discover brand new bands and artists.
 And with some services offering CD-quality streams and higher you don't have to sacrifice on sound quality.